☰ open

 Former Church of Ireland Parish Church

-Like St Mary’s Parish Church, St David’s replaced an earlier church, but unlike St Mary’s, this does not occupy the same location.
-The previous church abutted the old Franciscan Monastery Belfry, as may be clearly seen by the alongside OSI map circa 1840s highlighting the location of the two parish churches.
+Like St Mary’s Catholic Parish Church, St David’s Church of Ireland replaced an earlier church, but unlike St Mary’s, it does not occupy the same location.
+The previous church, which had no known Parton Saint, abutted the former Augustinian Canon Abbey and its Bell Tower, as may be clearly seen by the First Edition 6" OSI map of the 1820s/40s Locating the the two parish churches.
+St David's is simply identified as a church within the Abbey ruins.

-Church, referring to the so-called ‘Established Church’ as defined by the 1801 Act of Union.
-Whereas, the Catholic parishes are always referred to as Chapel.
+It is a Church of the so-called ‘Established Church’, as stipulated by the 1801 Act of Union,and officially recognised as a place of worship.
+Whereas, the Catholic parish churches could only be referred to as Chapel.

 Then, ten years later, the Valuation Field Book, 26th November 1847, similarly confirms this.
-More importantly, it identifies the locations of both parishe churches within section 55 of the village as; plot 9, St Mary’s, and plot 10 as St David’s.
-These are later to be found on the Griffith Valuation of 1852.
+More importantly, it identifies the locations of both parishes churches within section 55 of the village as; plot 9, St Mary’s, and plot 10 as St David’s.

 St David's Church of Ireland